 \section{Abstract}

-For a discrete or a continuous source model, we study the problem of secret-key distillation with one round of rate-limited public communication between two legitimate users.
-Although we do not provide new bounds on the wiretap secret-key (WSK) capacity for the discrete source model, we redefine results with an alternative achievability scheme that may be useful for practical applications.
+For a discrete or a continuous source model, we study the problem of secret-key generation with one round of rate-limited public communication between two legitimate users.
+Although we do not provide new bounds on the wiretap secret-key (WSK) capacity for the discrete source model, we use an alternative achievability scheme that may be useful for practical applications.
 As a side result, we conveniently extend known bounds to the case of a continuous source model.
-Specifically, we consider a sequential key-distillation strategy, that implements a rate-limited reconciliation step to handle reliability, followed by a privacy amplification step performed with extractors to handle secrecy.
+Specifically, we consider a sequential key-generation strategy, that implements a rate-limited reconciliation step to handle reliability, followed by a privacy amplification step performed with extractors to handle secrecy.
 We prove that such a sequential strategy achieves the best known bounds for the rate-limited WSK capacity (under the assumption of degraded sources in the case of two-way communication).
-However, we show that, unlike the case of unlimited public communication, achieving the reconciliation capacity in a sequential strategy does not necessarily leads to achieving the best known bounds for the WSK capacity.
-Consequently, reliability and secrecy can be treated successively but not independently, thereby exhibiting the limits of sequential strategies to rate-limited public communication.
-Furthermore, we provide scenarios for which reliability and secrecy can be treated successively and independently, such as the two-way rate-limited SK capacity, the one-way rate-limited WSK capacity for degraded binary symmetric sources, and the one-way rate-limited WSK capacity for Gaussian degraded sources.
+However, we show that, unlike the case of rate-unlimited public communication, achieving the reconciliation capacity in a sequential strategy does not necessarily lead to achieving the best known bounds for the WSK capacity.
+Consequently, reliability and secrecy can be treated successively but not independently, thereby exhibiting a limitation of sequential strategies for rate-limited public communication.
+Nevertheless, we provide scenarios for which reliability and secrecy can be treated successively and independently, such as the two-way rate-limited SK capacity, the one-way rate-limited WSK capacity for degraded binary symmetric sources, and the one-way rate-limited WSK capacity for Gaussian degraded sources.